andretti/GettingAndCleaningData/README.md

 E.	From merged data set, create a data subset by extracting the subject, activity variables and all variables containing the mean() and std() feature values.

 F.	As a final step, create a second data set from the extracted subset from Step E and calculate the average of every feature for each activity category and each subject.
+The tidy data set was written to the "tidydata.txt:" file.